 Day Four: Beyond

-1. Discover the calmer side of New York City … way uptown at Van Cortlandt Park in the Bronx.
-Just steps from the 1 train stop at Van Cortlandt Park–242nd Street, history buffs can peruse the eighteenth-century Van Cortlandt House Museum (a national landmark and the Bronx's oldest building) for a $5 dollar admission (waived on Wednesdays); cricket players and spectators take to the Parade Ground during the spring; and ornithologists break out binoculars around Tibbets Brook.
+1. Discover the calmer side of New York City, way uptown at Van Cortlandt Park in the Bronx.
+Just steps from the 1-train stop at Van Cortlandt Park–242nd Street, history buffs can visit the 18th-century Van Cortlandt House Museum (a national landmark and the Bronx’s oldest building) for a $5 admission (waived on Wednesdays); cricket players and spectators take to the Parade Ground during the spring; and ornithologists break out binoculars around Tibbets Brook.

-2. A $35.25 package deal to Dia: Beacon includes admission and transportationa gorgeous, 80-minute Metro-North train ride from Grand Central Terminal.
-The former Nabisco factory turned modern-art museum showcases works by Richard Serra, Joseph Beuys, Sol LeWitt, and other artists from the sixties onward.
-(You can save 5 percent by purchasing your tickets through WebTicket.)
+2. A $36.50 package deal to Dia: Beacon includes admission and transportation: a gorgeous, 80-minute Metro-North train ride from Grand Central Terminal.
+The former Nabisco factory turned modern-art museum showcases works by Richard Serra, Joseph Beuys, Sol LeWitt, and other artists from the ’60s onward.
+(Purchase your tickets through WebTicket, or visit a ticket vendor.)